biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > ###### **5.1.1.6.1.4.1 Biological samples**
 >
-> Our research samples are non-infectious (e.g., they are simply faecal samples stored in ethanol that do not contain harmful pathogens) and have to be lablled as **UN 3373 Category B**: https://www.ruokavirasto.fi/globalassets/laboratoriopalvelut/elaintautitutkimukset/pakkausohjeet/tulostettava-un-3373-merkki.pdf
+> Our research samples are non-infectious (e.g., they are simply faecal samples stored in ethanol that do not contain harmful pathogens); **if** infectious, they have to be labelled as **UN 3373 Category B**: https://www.ruokavirasto.fi/globalassets/laboratoriopalvelut/elaintautitutkimukset/pakkausohjeet/tulostettava-un-3373-merkki.pdf
 >
 > ###### **5.1.1.6.1.4.2 Dry ice**
 >
 > Maximal **2.5 kg of dry ice is allowed as carry-on or checked baggage** if labelled (**UN 1845 class 9 '*Miscellaneous Dangerous Good*'**).
 Follow the **IATA Dangerous Goods Regulations**: "*Dry ice (carbon dioxide, solid), in quantities not exceeding 2.5 kg per person when used to pack perishables not subject to these Regulations in checked or carry-on baggage, provided the baggage (package) permits the release of carbon dioxide gas.
 Checked baggage must be marked “dry ice” or “carbon dioxide, solid” and with the net weight of dry ice or an indication that there is 2.5 kg or less dry ice*"
 >
 > **(1)** Verify the allowance of 2.5 kg with the airlines before booking.
-In case ther airline as the operator does not allow it!
+In case the airline as the operator does not allow it!
 Consider the baggage allowances when flying with several airlines!
 >
 > **(2)** Book your ticket and then inform your airline with you booking number about the dry ice in you baggage.
 Ask for a clearence document and print it - airport staff might already ask you for allowence before boarding.
 >